bx3/shannon_cpp/README.md

 * Example, there is a single ended read (at dir single_read_path) with read length 100, save it to ouput_path to
 * Try to run command with absolute paths
 * **./Shannon_RNASeq_Cpp shannon -l default_setting -k 25 -l 100 -s single_read_path -o output_path**

+## Input requirement
+* all reads needs to be formatted as following:
+* header-info \n
+* seq \n
+* Hence there should not be multiple lines for one seq

 ## Output file structure